Monday, January 13, 2020

 Potatoes with Cheese, chives, and bacon bits

-There was another side dish that put a smile on my face called a blooming onion.
-I hadn't had a blooming onion in over seven years and the only place I'd ever seen it was at Outback Steakhouse.
-Unfortunately, they don't have that restaurant in Argentina.
-So I gave up hope of ever having it again, unless I made it myself.
+There was another side dish that really put a smile on my face: the blooming onion.
+I hadn’t had one in over seven years, and the only place I’d ever seen it was at Outback Steakhouse.
+Unfortunately, they don’t have that restaurant here in Argentina, so I gave up hope of ever having it again—unless I made it myself.

-But I love onions, so I was elated that the blooming onion was on Tucson's menu.
-I didn't take a photo of it because it didn't fare so well on the way home, but the taste was amazing.
-I highly recommend it.
+But since I love onions, I was absolutely elated to see the blooming onion on Tucson’s menu.
+I didn’t take a photo of it because it didn’t survive the trip home too well, but the taste was incredible.
+I highly recommend it!

 He also brought home some spinach dip.
-Again, it was a favorite side order of mine when we were in the States, and I never expected to see it on the menu here.
-And while it looked weird in a takeout box, it was delicious!
+This was another favorite of mine from the States, and I never expected to see it on the menu here.
+While it didn’t look too great in a takeout box, it was delicious!

 Spinach dip and nachos at Tucson Steak House & Bar in Cordoba, Argentina